igemsoftware/KoreaUSeoul-2015/README.md

 ##installation

-###for users
+###for everyone
 We used the Web so that users, including ordinary people, can easily access to our software.

 Click [Gil : The pathfinder for Synthetic Biologists](http://compbio.korea.ac.kr/712)

-###for developers
+###for Advanced

-If you really want to host a seperate copy of the server, [click](https://github.com/igemsoftware/KoreaUSeoul-2015/releases) Or Download using git clone, in the bottom right of github.
+If you want to host a seperate copy of the server, [click](https://github.com/igemsoftware/KoreaUSeoul-2015/releases) and 밑에 사항을 따라하십시오.

 ---